max-talanov/1/iProject/neucogar.md

 ##Background

 Human and more than that machine consciousness is called the 'Hard problem' for obvious reasons.
 The efforts that are concentrated in this direction are enormous at the moment: Daniel Dennet, David Chalmers, Marvin Minsky, Aaron Sloman, Antonio Damasio that are most significant thinkers that work currently in this field.
-More than that projects like Blue Brain Project and Human Brain Project declares their goal to impact the understanding the human consciousness phenomena.
+More than that projects like Blue Brain Project and Human Brain Project declare their goal to impact the understanding the human consciousness phenomena.
+The concentration of funding and computational power is the indication of the highest interest of modern computer society to the topic of consciousness and machine consciousness in particular.
+The complexity of the problem increases because this field involves several cross-disciplinary research fields from Cognitive Science (cognitive hexagon): Neuroscience, Psychology, Philosophy, Anthropology and Sociology.
+This puts us in the context of cross disciplinary research of: neuro-psychology, neuro-philosophy and all of them mapped to computational systems scientists and engineers.

 ##Objectives

-The ultimate goal of the project is to create the
+The ultimate goal of the project is to create the computer simulation of human consciousness with realistic neurobiological background processes.
-This is called "hard problem" and involves several cross-disciplinary research fields from Cognitive Science (cognitive hexagon): Neuroscience, Psychology, Philosophy, Anthropology and Sociology.
 For this purposes the group of international scientists was created that includes: neuro-scientist, psychologist, philosopher and specialists from AI domain.

 ##Approach